Christmas Island: Transport

 A container port exists at Flying Fish Cove with an alternative container-unloading point to the east of the island at Norris Point, intended for use during the December-to-March "swell season" of rough seas.
 The now-defunct standard gauge 18 km Christmas Island Phosphate Co.'s Railway from Flying Fish Cove to the phosphate mine was constructed in 1914.
 It was closed in December 1987, when the Australian government closed the mine, and since has been recovered as scrap, leaving only earthworks in places.

-Virgin Australia provided two weekly flights up to 31st October 2025, whereupon Qantaslink took over) to Christmas Island from Perth in Western Australia, with the service connecting to Cocos (Keeling) Islands in both directions.
-On the announcement of the change of contract, all forward flight bookings were cancelled by Virgin on Thursday 21st August 2025, with all passengers to get a refund and told to rebook.
+Virgin Australia provided two weekly flights until 31 October 2025 (whereupon Qantaslink took over) to Christmas Island from Perth in Western Australia, with the service connecting to Cocos (Keeling) Islands in both directions.
+On the announcement of the change of contract, all forward flight bookings were cancelled by Virgin on Thursday 21 August 2025, with all passengers to get a refund and told to rebook.

 A fortnightly freight flight provides fresh supplies to the island.
 Rental cars are available from the Christmas Island Airport; however, no franchised companies are represented.
 Visitors are advised to prebook as there is limited quantity.
 Road conditions across the island can vary, though inclement weather can cause the roads to become slippery or damaged.
 Many of the tracks on the island are restricted to four-wheel-drive vehicles.

-QantasLink now operates a service to Christmas Island from 3rd November 2025, and will schedule flights on Monday, Friday, and Saturday.
-Flights are available online.
-Offering 32k of luggage.

-Qantas provised services under a government contract.
+On 3 November 2025, QantasLink began operating service to Christmas Island with scheduled flights on Monday, Friday, and Saturday.
+The service is provided under an Australian government contract.